Olman62/route4me-php-projects/route4me-example/README.md

 ```

 - Change the appropriate parameters to your own (author, email, project name).
-- Run a CLI tool (cmd, powershell, shell) withi the folder and run the command:
+- Run a CLI tool (cmd, powershell, shell) from within the folder and run the command:
 ```
 composer install
 ```

 - Create the folders **src/ExampleProject/examples** in the core folder and create the PHP file optimization-4stops.php in the folder **examples**.
-FInally, write the code in it:
+FiInally, write the code in it:
 ```
 <?php